-Street Division - The Street Division provides for the maintenance of 151 miles of Town roads, bridges, public buildings, storm sewers, five cemeteries, flood control facilities, bus shelters, pavement markings, 5,114 street lights and traffic signs.
-This division is also responsible for snow removal and eviction storage and disposal.
+Street Division - The Street Division provides for the maintenance of 151 miles of Town roads, bridges, public buildings, storm sewers, five cemeteries, three flood control facilities, 4.5 miles of levee embankments, bus shelters, pavement markings, 5,114 streetlights and traffic signs.
+This division is also responsible for snow removal, catch basin cleaning, curbside leaf collection, eviction storage and disposal.

-Park Division - Parks Maintenance Division operates and maintains 24 parks and playgrounds totaling over 650 acres of recreation space.
+Park Division - The Parks Division operates and maintains 24 parks and playgrounds totaling over 650 acres of recreation space.
 The division also maintains the public grounds at municipal buildings, greens and islands on roadways, open parcels of land and multiple plantings throughout the Town.
 The Town Green at Alumni Park serves as a focal point for Main Street with a basketball court, walkways, sculpture, millennium wall, Gazebo, Kiosk with a video message board and a new play scape.
-The Town has available 9 picnic pavilions throughout the Town Parks which can be rented and come with the use of picnic tables and grills for cooking.
-The Parks Division maintains 10 baseball fields (2 lighted) and 5 softball fields (1 lighted) and maintains the fields for the East Hartford High School baseball and softball programs.
+The Town has available 9 picnic pavilions throughout the Town parks which can be rented and come with the use of picnic tables and grills for cooking.
+The Parks Division maintains 10 baseball fields (2 lighted), 5 softball fields (1 lighted), and maintains the fields for the East Hartford High School baseball and softball programs.
 The division also maintains 10 soccer fields and 2 football fields for local youth leagues.
-Additionally, the division maintains 5 outdoor pools, 2 splash pools for toddlers, 10 tennis courts, 8 of which are lighted, and 20 outdoor basketball courts.
-For bikers and walkers the division maintains the Hockanum River Linear Park Trails from the Connecticut River to Labor Field, the East Coast Greenway which enters Town at the mouth of the Hockanum River and extends into Manchester, and the East Hartford Nature Trail and Wildlife Area off of Long Hill Drive.
+Additionally, the division maintains 5 outdoor pools, 2 splash pools for toddlers, 8 tennis courts, 8 of which are lighted, 6 pickleball courts, 1 cricket field, 20 outdoor basketball courts, and 1 dog park.
+For bikers and walkers, the division maintains the Hockanum River Linear Park Trails from the Connecticut River to Labor Field, the East Coast Greenway which enters Town at the mouth of the Hockanum River and extends into Manchester, and the East Hartford Nature Trail and Wildlife Area off of Long Hill Drive.

-Waste Services Division - The duties of the Waste Services Division include the collection of 15,500 tons of rubbish annually as well as the operation of the Town Transfer Station.
+Waste Services Division - The duties of the Waste Services Division include the collection of 16,500 tons of rubbish annually as well as the operation of the Town Transfer Station.